 Above and beyond rocking a six-pack or crop top, a strong and stable core provides an essential foundation to healthy movement in both your daily life and fitness routine.

 Your core muscles stabilize your spine and pelvis and help with posture, balance and stability.
 They’re your support system for everything from simple movements (like walking down the street or bending down to put on your shoes) to most exercise movements—like running, lifting weights or swinging a tennis racket or golf club.

 When exercising, a stable core is important for properly performing movements and preventing injuries.
 Because it’s the foundation of most movements, good core strength and stability can help you achieve your other fitness goals.

-There are many powerful core exercises that can be done without any special equipment or gym memberships.
+There are many powerful core exercises that can be done without any special equipment or gym memberships, and can be easily added into your regular fitness routine (which, of course, should include a strengthening component!).
 Here are four of our favorites:

 Settle into plank position with your forearms on the floor, elbows under your shoulders and your hands shoulder-width apart.
 Maintain a straight line from your heels through the top of your head, gazing at the floor slightly in front of your face.
 Engage your abs and hold.